bigshans/linux-kernal-patched/README.md

-# Linux-Xanmod-TT-Anbox-Cjktty
+# Linux-Xanmod-Anbox-Cjktty

 ## Introduction

-This is my personal linux-xanmod-tt kernel repository.
-I made a little modification to the linux-xanmod-tt package.
-If you want to use it, please note that this will overwrite the original package.
+This is my personal linux-xanmod-anbox-tty kernel repository.

 ## Differences from Linux-Xanmod-Caucle